-For more information about the expectations around these commands, see PSDP’s Public Access Standard:
+More information about the expectations around these commands is in our Public Access Standard.

 We recommend the assistance of a professional to help teams evaluate their progress and to move along at a tailored rate that keeps the training under threshold for what the dog can handle.
-In addition to training basic obedience skills, a service dog prospect should be trained roughly to the standards of the Canine Good Citizen (CGC) test—the dog should be well-enough behaved to continue its training in public—before being considered a service dog in training.
+In addition to training basic obedience skills, a service dog prospect should be trained so it can pass our Service Dog in Training Manners Evaluation—the dog should be well-enough behaved to continue its training in public.
 In this training, it is essential that a prospect not be taken out in a manner that exceeds the team’s limits of housetraining (“housebreaking”/”potty training”), training, or stimulus recovery.

-Before graduating your service dog to full service dog status, we recommend taking a public access test (PAT) and getting video evidence of your dog performing it.
-While most service dog handlers will never need to go to court over an access challenge (politely educating a challenging gatekeeper will almost always prevents this), it is wise to be prepared by having clear records of your dog’s training, just in case you are forced to be in a court case.
+Before graduating your service dog to service dog status, we recommend taking a public access test (PAT) and getting video evidence of your dog performing it.
+Most service dog handlers will never need to go to court over an access challenge; politely educating a challenging gatekeeper will almost always prevents this.
+However, it is wise to be prepared by having clear records of your dog’s training, just in case you are forced to be in a court case.

 Service dog teams are so rare that every time you are out in public, you are being an ambassador for service dog teams everywhere.
 How you and your dog behave is important to the general public and businesses.
 If your service dog is misbehaving, it makes people less likely to help out another service dog team (or you!) if they see you in need of assistance for an access challenge, or a medical situation.